 The ACA provides that an employer that has a certain number of full-time employees or full-time employee equivalents must provide health coverage or pay one of two penalties.
-Under the ACA, an employer is a "large employer" for a calendar year if it employed an average of at least 50 full-time or full-time equivalent employees during the prior calendar year.
-However, for 2015 many employers with between 50 and 99 employees will have a one-year exemption from the requirement - these mid-sized employers will need to offer acceptable coverage in 2016 or pay penalties.
-See Q&A 116 for the requirements an employer with 50 to 99 employees must meet to be able to wait until 2016.
+Under the ACA, an employer is an ALE for a calendar year if it employed an average of at least 50 full-time or full-time equivalent employees during the prior calendar year.

-Important: Employers must count an employee's actual hours each calendar month during a calendar year to determine if the employer is a "large employer" - the look-back measurement and stability periods may not be used when determining if the employer is "large."
+Important: Employers must count an employee's actual hours each calendar month during a calendar year to determine if the employer is an ALE - the look-back measurement and stability periods may not be used when determining ALE status.

-Q26: When determining if an employer is "large," who is a "full-time employee"?
+Q26: When determining if an employer is an ALE, who is a "full-time employee"?

 A26: A "full-time" employee is a common-law employee (see Q&A 2) who worked an average of 30 or more hours per week during a calendar month.
 Any employee who averaged 30 or more hours per week (130 hours in a calendar month) is considered one full-time employee.
-Actual hours worked are not considered for this calculation.